wintoncode/Winton.DomainModelling.Abstractions/README.md

 }
 ```

-Now we have a much more expressive method signature, which indicates that we might get back a `Person`, but we might also recieve an `Error`.
+Now we have a much more expressive method signature, which indicates that we might recieve a `Person`, but we might also recieve an `Error`.
 The client is forced to deal with the fact that the operation might fail if they want to try and access the `Person`.
 We have also been able to extract a method called `CheckAge` that could be reused throughout the domain that has the characteristics of a pure function.
 The implemenation is now easy to understand and simple to test.

 If the operation has no data to return then a `Result<Unit>` can be used. `Unit` is a special type that indicates the absence of a value, because `void` is not a valid type in C#.